Generating Poetry with PoetRNN

 near-total eclipse

--Helen Buckingham
+-Helen Buckinghamstocking

 empty to the toe